Sunf3r/Ergon/README.md

 # Scan QR Code
 ```

+# Extras:

 - Experiencing bugs?
 Open a issue with your problem or make a pull request with the solution.
-I will
-  try to fix it as soon as possible.
+- I will try to fix it as soon as possible.
+- If you need help, feel free to ask me on Discord (it's in my profile).

 - This bot was made to run on Linux, but you can run it on Windows just changing script or using
   WSL.

-- If you need help, feel free to ask me on Discord (it's in my profile).

 ### I hope you like it :)